 Thus came our French bulldog – Bado.
 I spotted her at a pet store in West Village sulking in all her lonesome, disgraced at her own discount.
 I successfully negotiated her transfer into our home with Jason, as an apologetic gesture from him after a heated but completely non-related fight (I’M MAAAD!… but I won’t be if I could have that Frenchie…).
 She is “just” what I wished for – friendly.
 Very friendly… TOO friendly, as in after 1 whole hour that we brought her to a rooftop BBQ, people still couldn’t detect any traces of relationship between her and us… (“who’s dog is this?”).
 She would gladly go home with you at the toss of a smile but I guess that could be seen as a sweet flaw.
 The real defect lies in the fact that she’s quite… non-intellectual.
 She once bled all over the sofa because she scratched her own face to a bloody wreckage by obsessively trying to hide a pointy bone behind the cushions, plus once in a while when her missing brain fails to connect to her bladder, she would innocently pour a good pint on our newly fluffed bed.
 At then I found myself wishing again that wouldn’t it be wonderful if I could have a dog who’s friendly, loyal AND smart…

 Thus came our mutt – Shrimpy.
 Fate had me run into him on the street of Beijing when he was nothing but a brown fur-ball, shaking in the sub-freezing temperature of early spring.
 It was the day Jason came home from a business trip, only to find himself out-of-the-door again with a surprise tucked in his coat on the way to a veterinarian.
 We gradually came to realize that we’d turn from foster parents to permanent ones after 2 whole months of no willing candidate, but well… at least mixed-breeds aka mutts are known for their loyalty and relatively high intelligence, right?
 Humph… let me just say that while the intelligence-gene in him has still yet to show, he’s demonstrated a strong tendency to be un-loyal.
 He’s friendly, yes, to anyone BUT us.
 He prefers to sleep alone under a living-room chair than in the comfy and fluffy bed we made him.
 Ironically he seems to aspire more to be a street dog by trying to run away at any given moment during his walk.
+And would rather eat out of the bin than the food I get him at JugDog.
 He makes me say, “I’m a bad mother…”.

 Having said AAAAALL THAT, as I whine and bitch about my pups, any sign of disease or illness from them would send me into a turbulent emotional-breakdown that Jason has to unfortunately deal with.
 So I guess what I realized is that there is no perfect dog as in there’s no perfect family.
 And that I’m lucky to have all of them as my imperfectly wonderful companions.
 I believe it’s time for me to spare you any more talks and leave with this recipe – a delicious beef and kale shepherd’s pie (maybe that’s what I need, a border collie…), because it is after all the time I find myself searching for winter comforts.
 And perhaps I already have it, crouching and all twirled-up right on our scratched-up, peed-on and deformed sofa.